falkmielke/eigentoolbox/README.md

 The frustration has reasons, and seems to be here to stay:
 Normally, when I am stuck on programming, there is a point when I find the overlooked bug (often learned a novel concept on the way).
-Finally, all the gears in the motor move and the thing works as intended, and my brain fires dopamine.
+The moment that finally, all the gears in the motor move and the thing works as intended, and my brain fires dopamine.
 You get paid off for enduring your frustration.
 With R, and `devtools`, I was also quite happy to get a simple PCA to work - yet the "bugs" I was hunting were just syntax details the linter didn't like.
 Self-made problems.

-Acknowledged: this work was biased towards more structure and less content, because I had implemented that algorithm a couple of times before.
+Acknowledged: my task here was biased towards more structure and less content, because I had implemented that algorithm a couple of times before.
 The core of Eigenanalysis is tiny.
 Still, net outcome: nothing of general relevance learned, nothing improved, just fought compliance bullshit.

-> I meticulously noted all the steps of package generation, and still I have exactly zero confidence that `devtools::check()` will succeed after that hour of knitting on my next project.
+I meticulously noted all the steps of package generation, and still, for my next project, I have exactly zero confidence that `devtools::check()` will succeed after that hour of "knitting".

-What remains is a reluctance to ever build a package in R again.
+What remains is an immediate reluctance to ever build a package in R again.
 Of course I will learn the conventions, and adapt my habits.
-But I do not feel like this is going to benefit my general programming skills.
+But I do not feel like this is going to benefit my general programming skills, or work efficiency.

 There are many aspects that made my mood explode today.
 It could have been a good day.